 Cisco occasionally supports organizations outside or across our investment areas when we discover highly innovative uses of IT or an opportunity to scale the impact of our support for nonprofits.

-The Trust was created in 2008 to support increasing access to education for black South African students.
-For example, the King's School provides primary school education (tuition and boarding) to seven least-served black South African students with support from the Trust.
+The South Africa Education Trust was created in 2008 to support increasing access to education for Black South African students.
+For example, with support from the trust, the King's School provides primary school education (tuition and boarding) to seven least-served Black South African students.

-Cisco and TechSoup work together to connect nonprofits and public libraries with donated and discounted technology products for social benefit across the globe.
+Cisco and TechSoup work together to connect nonprofits and public libraries with donated and discounted technology products for social benefit around the globe.